Personal Injury

 • In Georgia, the statute of limitations is two years from the date of the accident.

-• It would be best if you spoke to a lawyer at The Mabra Law Firm immediately to start the legal process.
+• It would be best if you spoke to a lawyer at Mabra Law Firm immediately to start the legal process.

 The aftermath of a personal injury accident is often overwhelming and frustrating.